percona/k8spxc-docs/docs/debug.md

 * `READY` indicates how many containers in the Pod are ready to serve the traffic.
 In the above example, `cluster1-haproxy-0` container has all two containers ready (2/2).
-For an application to work properly, all the containers of the Pod should be ready.
+For an application to work properly, all containers of the Pod should be ready.
 * `STATUS` indicates the current status of the Pod.
-The pod should be in a `Running` state to confirm that the application is working as expected.
+The Pod should be in a `Running` state to confirm that the application is working as expected.
 You can find out other possible states in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase).
 * `RESTARTS` indicates how many times containers of Pod were restarted.
 This is impacted by the [Container Restart Policy](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
-    In an ideal world, the restart count would be zero, meaning no issues from the very beginning.
-If restart count is greater than zero, it may be reasonable to check why the restarts happen.
+    In an ideal world, the restart count would be zero, meaning no issues from the beginning.
+If the restart count exceeds zero, it may be reasonable to check why it happens.
 * `AGE`: Indicates how long the Pod is running.
-Any abnormality in this value need to be checked upon.
+Any abnormality in this value needs to be checked.

-You can find more details about a specific Pod using the `kubectl describe pod <pod-name>` command.
+You can find more details about a specific Pod using the `kubectl describe pods <pod-name>` command.

 ``` {.bash data-prompt="$" }
 $ $ kubectl describe pods cluster1-pxc-0